kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/admin-quick-start.md

 #### Set Gateway

 Before creating a route which is the Kubernetes Ingress, you need to enable a gateway for this project.
-The gateway is a [Nginx ingress controller](https://github.com/kubernetes/ingress-nginx) running in the project.
+The gateway is an [Nginx ingress controller](https://github.com/kubernetes/ingress-nginx) running in the project.

 3.5.
 We continue to use `project-admin`.
 Choose **Project Settings → Advanced Settings** and click **Set Gateway**.